Jamie956/Jamie956.github.io/post/http.md

 - **HTTP**: Hypertext Transfer Protocol is an application [protocol](https://developer.mozilla.org/en-US/docs/Glossary/Protocol) that defines a language for clients and servers to speak to each other.
 This is like the language you use to order your goods.

-- Component files

-  : A website is made up of many  different files, which are like the different parts of the goods you buy  from the shop.
+- Component files: A website is made up of many  different files, which are like the different parts of the goods you buy  from the shop.
 These files come in two main types:

   - **Code files**: Websites are built primarily from HTML, CSS, and JavaScript, though you'll meet other technologies a bit later.
   - **Assets**: This is a collective name for all the  other stuff that makes up a website, such as images, music, video, Word  documents, and PDFs.